Vyhľadávanie v online časopise

 37)

 The individual accepts the identity of the subject-in our case, the legal professional.
 Following the rules of the profession, performing the activities that characterise the members of the profession, even wearing proper clothes, displays an acceptance of this identity.
-This positive acceptance is discipline.
+This positive acceptance is discipline.2.1 The Origins of Disciplinary Power

 In pre-modern society, power came from the top down.
 When order was disrupted by crime and sovereign power was challenged, an execution symbolically re-established order.
 The audience was an essential part of the execution, as the exercise of symbolic power needed to be seen.